 |the one loving||the beloved||nobody at all|

 The same goes for other verbs of emotion (‘like, hate, scorn, fear/be afraid of, miss, be interested in / bored by’ etc.) as well as ‘search, look for something’.
-The difference between receiving (or ambiguous, with a pronoun) and non-receiving usage can be seen in ‘be angry with’ vs. ‘be angry about’.
-Correspondingly, ‘be happy about’ is non-receiving, while a receiving translation would imply that the person who is the content of one’s happiness is being shown it.
+The difference between dative and accusative can be seen in ‘be angry with’ vs. ‘be angry about’.
+Correspondingly, ‘be happy about’ has the accusative, while the dative would imply that the person who is the content of one’s happiness is being shown it.

 Self-receiving (nominative = dative)